fbrausse/smlp/utils/poly/README.md

                'sh' if that variable is not set []
   -t TIMEOUT   set the solver timeout in seconds, 0 to disable [0] -T THRESHS   instead of on an interval perform binary search among the
-               thresholds in the comma-separated list THRESHS; overrides -R and -P
+               thresholds in the list given in THRESHS; overrides -R and -P;
-  -v[LOGLVL]   increases the verbosity of all modules or sets it as specified in
+               THRESHS is either a triple LO:INC:HI of rationals with INC > 0 or a comma-separated list of rationals -v[LOGLVL]   increases the verbosity of all modules or sets it as specified in
                LOGLVL: comma-separated list of entries of the form [MODULE=]LVL where LVL is one of none, error, warn, info, note, debug [note];